At Current Price, Is It Too Late To Buy Biocept, Inc. (BIOC)?

-On Monday, shares of Biocept, Inc. (NASDAQ:BIOC) marked $0.31 per share versus a previous $0.33 closing price.
-With having a -4.04% loss, an insight into the fundamental values of Biocept, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-BIOC showed a rise of 9.72% within its YTD performance, with highs and lows between $0.23 – $2.11 during the period of 52 weeks, compared to the simple moving average of -58.23% in the period of the last 200 days.
+On Friday, shares of Biocept, Inc. (NASDAQ:BIOC) marked $0.78 per share versus a previous $0.29 closing price.
+With having a 168.87% gain, an insight into the fundamental values of Biocept, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+BIOC showed a rise of 172.73% within its YTD performance, with highs and lows between $0.23 – $2.11 during the period of 52 weeks, compared to the simple moving average of 5.53% in the period of the last 200 days.

 Chardan Capital Markets equity researchers changed the status of Biocept, Inc. (NASDAQ: BIOC) shares to a “Buy” rating in the report published on November 14th, 2017.
 Other analysts, including Chardan Capital Markets, also published their reports on BIOC shares.
 Chardan Capital Markets repeated the rating from the previous report, marking BIOC under “Buy” rating, in the report published on June 2nd, 2017.
 Additionally, BIOC shares got another “Buy” rating from ROTH Capital, setting a target price of $1.20 on the company’s shares, according to the report published in June 6th, 2016.
 On August 19th, 2015, H.C.
 Wainwright Initiated an Buy rating and increased its price target to $4.
 On the other hand, Aegis Capital Initiated the “Buy” rating for BIOC shares, as published in the report on June 3rd, 2014.